peterkchung/logos-ai/README.md

 # Logos AI - Reasoning Engine For Language Models

-## This framework builds on the growing applied AI research for tasking, planning, and executing with language models (LMs).

-*Logos (λόγος): A Greek term used by philosophers such as Heraclitus and Aristotle, meaning "word," "speech," or "reason."
-In the context of philosophy, it refers to the principle of order and knowledge.*
+## Logos (λόγος): A Greek term used by philosophers such as Heraclitus and Aristotle, meaning "word," "speech," or "reason."
+In the context of philosophy, it refers to the principle of order and knowledge.

+This framework orchestrates the planning, organizing, and executing of tasks with language models (LMs).

+---

+logos
+├── models
+│   ├── __init__.py
+│   └── ...
+├── algorithms
+│   ├── __init__.py
+│   └── ...
+└── solvers
+    ├── __init__.py
+    └── ...

+---

 Very early prototyping.
 Please follow for updates.

 Contributions, feedback, critiques welcome!

+---

+Refences:

+Tree of Thoughts: Deliberate Problem Solving with Large Language Models https://arxiv.org/abs/2305.10601

 ```
 example here